ISISComputingGroup/kafka_dae_diagnostics/doc/architectural_decision_records/002_python_rust.md

 Although this makes this project slightly more complicated to develop and deploy, the performance gains seem to be large enough in this case to justify the moderate increase in complexity.

-Writing the histogramming in native code allows more 'obvious' code to be written - while it is _reasonably_ performant, the vectorized numpy code is not an obvious implementation and will be more difficult to extend in a performant way than equivalent native code, especially when adding filtering such as vetoes.

 ## Consequences

-- This module will be primarily Python, with a Rust native extension library where performance is a concern (for example, histogramming spectra).
+- This module will be primarily Python, with a Rust native extension library used to implement performance-sensitive operations
 - The code will be slightly more difficult to build than a pure-python library.
   - `maturin` + `PyO3` make this relatively easy, but it is still _more_ difficult than pure-python.
 - Developers will need some awareness of Rust to modify the native extension.